Pregnancy cravings: Common foods, when they begin, and why they happen

 Common Pregnancy Cravings

-What to Do About Food Cravings During Pregnancy
+What To Do About Food Cravings During Pregnancy

 When a craving hits, it’s all you can think about, and you’ll accept no substitutes.
 As long as the food you're craving is reasonably healthy, it is OK to go ahead and have some.
 In other words, if all you want is chocolate, then eat a piece of chocolate!
 Sometimes, it may not even be that you crave something in particular, but you can’t bear the thought of eating anything else.
 In fact, you may feel nauseated just thinking about going near any other food.